 4. Squarespace – best for mobile responsiveness

-When you create a site with Squarespace, you will gain access to their inventory management system.
+When you create a site with Squarespace, you will access their inventory management system.
 You can incorporate this into your website to keep track of your inventory and know when you’re running low.

-The site detects the device being used and loads the appropriate image for optimal viewing.
+The site detects the device used and loads the appropriate image for optimal viewing.
 It even works with Retina-display Apple devices.